 According to Furman’s Instagram feed, other well-known practices providing unpaid internships encompass Pritzker Prize-winning Chilean architect Alejandro Aravena’s practice Elemental and Studio Mumbai Architects in India.

-Miralles Tagliabue’s practice EMBT in Spain is currently advertising for an internship position wherein architecture students, or graduates have to reap their personal funding thru the EU’s Erasmus scheme.
+Miralles Tagliabue’s practice EMBT in Spain is currently advertising for an internship position wherein architecture students or graduates must reap their funding thru the EU’s Erasmus scheme.